 The Question: Each year during the winter months my home becomes very dry and I get a dry throat and a slight nose bleed in the morning.
 Why is that?

 The Answer from Flanders Heating & Air Conditioning: During the cold winter months most homes become very dry.
 This is because you are heating the air in your home.
-When we heat air in a home it expands like most things when heat is added.
+When we heat air it expands, like most things when heat is added.
 If moisture is not added to the expanded air then it becomes dry.
 This means that there are low levels of humidity in your home.
 Not only does this dry air affect your health and comfort level but it also affects your home and wallet.

-Ever notice that your wood flooring looks like it shrunk and is dryer during the winter months?
+Ever notice that your wood flooring looks like it shrunk and is drier during the winter months?
 This is because wood flooring also becomes dry when there is less humidity in your home.
 Along with wood flooring your doors and windows also shrink which lets in more cold air.
 More cold air means you will be turning the thermostat higher to warm your home.

 What are some ways to add humidity to my home?